Emulating the impact of additional proton-proton interactions in the ATLAS simulation by pre-sampling sets of inelastic Monte Carlo events: Overview of simulation chain

 The new \mcoverlay \simc is illustrated in \Fig{\ref{fig:overlay_workflow}}.
 Rather than digitising the minimum-bias interactions each time a hard-scatter event is produced, a large sample of \pileup events is produced by pre-combining the simulated \pileup interactions, according to the \actualmu distribution of the data campaign, during a separate digitisation step, termed presampling\footnote{For the calorimeters and the SCT, the digitised output stored in the presampled events is amended, so that the \mcoverlay can be applied accurately.}.
 Here, the sampling is done exactly as for the \standardmethod, the only difference being that there is no hard-scatter event.
 These presampled \pileup events are written out in RDO format as \textit{\pileup RDO datasets} and typically contain several million events.
 Each simulated hard-scatter interaction is then digitised and combined with an event sampled from these \pileup datasets (step 3 in \Fig{\ref{fig:overlay_workflow}}, called \textit{overlay}).
 Here, instead of HITS for each channel, the signals of the RDO or digit (depending on the subdetector) in the hard-scatter event and the presampled event are overlaid.
+To avoid double-counting, instrumental noise associated with the detector electronics is included solely in the presampled RDOs and not included in the subsequent hard-scatter digitisation.
 Since the digitisation, presampling and reconstruction steps are typically combined into a single task in the production workflow, the output is written locally to an RDO file that is then input to the reconstruction software; this local RDO file is subsequently discarded.
 The \pileup RDO datasets necessary for a given digitisation task are about five times smaller than the many minimum-bias HITS required in the \standardmethod \simc.

 The main benefit of the \mcoverlay \simc is that the CPU and I/O requirements of the digitisation are significantly lower and have a much smaller dependence on \actualmu, as is discussed in \Sect{\ref{sec:perf}}.
 However, if a threshold or compression has been applied to the signal when writing the RDO/digit, this results in some loss of information and thereby could reduce the accuracy of the simulation when using the \mcoverlay method, as is discussed in \Sectrange{\ref{sec:indet}}{\ref{sec:trig}}.